Apororhynchus: Description

-The genus Apororhynchus consists of ectoparasitic worms that attach themselves beneath the skin and around the anus of birds.
+The genus Apororhynchus consists of parastic worms that attach themselves beneath the skin and around the anus of birds.
 The distinguishing features of this order among acanthocephalans are a highly enlarged proboscis with limited motility and a reduced size of the hooks (or spines).
 Apororhynchus species have short conical trunks and a reduced or absent neck.
 The proboscis is large and globular with numerous deeply set spirally arranged rootless hooks usually not reaching the surface, or with no hooks.
 They contain sets of muscles that are common to all Acanthocephala including a proboscis receptacle, a receptacle-surrounding muscle called a receptacle protrusor, retinacula (connective tissue that stabilizes tendons), a neck retractor, proboscis and receptacle retractors, circular and longitudinal musculature under the metasomal (trunk) tegument, and a single muscular layer beneath the proboscis wall.

 Two regions of musculature are considerably different in Apororhynchus compared to the other acanthocephalan orders: the proboscis receptacle and receptacle protrusor are both reorganized in Apororhynchus with the muscles subdivided into strands extending from the cerebral ganglion, or nerve bundle, to the proboscis wall.
 These two muscles suspend the cerebral ganglion but are not involved in the eversion of the proboscis.
 Additional anatomical features that can be used to distinguish this genus among other acanthocephalans include a cerebral ganglion located under the anterior wall of the proboscis, long and tubular lemnisci (bundles of sensory nerve fibers) that run along a central canal, the lack of any protonephridia (an organ which functions as a kidney), and the presence of eight pear-shaped cement glands used to temporarily close the posterior end of the female after copulation.

 Species

-There are six species in the genus Apororhynchus.
-A seventh species, Apororhynchus bivolucrus Das, 1950 (also called A. bivolucrus) from an Egyptian vulture (Neophron percnopterus) from India was considered to be a strigeid trematode by Yamaguti (1963).
+There are six valid species in the genus Apororhynchus.
+A seventh species, Apororhynchus bivolucrus, which was named by Das in 1950 (also called A. bivolucrus) based on a sample collected from an Egyptian vulture (Neophron percnopterus), was considered to be a strigeid trematode by Yamaguti in 1963.